Contraceptive implant insertion

-How is the implant inserted?
+How the implant is inserted

-• A specially trained Doctor or Nurse will insert the implant.
+• A specially trained doctor or nurse will insert the implant.

 • An injection of local anaesthetic is used to numb the skin

 • A special device is used to place the implant under the skin.
 The wound is dressed and will soon heal just like any other small cut.
-The dressing needs to stay in place (and dry) for 48 hours.

 After implant insertion